INTERNS & SCHOLARS

 MEP Graduate Student Internships in the Education Sciences are established through a partnership with UW-Madison’s Interdisciplinary Training Program in Education Sciences.
 Supervised by MEP Co-Directors, graduate student researchers provide the district with deeper contextual information topically aligned with current MEP research and of interest to district leadership.
 Internships also serve to satisfy program requirements of the scholars training program.
 Research produced by the graduate scholars is presented to the MEP Directors, Steering Committee and District leadership.

-In 2017–2018, MEP will support two graduate research scholars focused on research topics in 4K.
+In 2017–2018, MEP supported two graduate research scholars focused on research topics in 4K.

-Garrett Hall, graduate student in educational psychology, is conducting a year-long observational study looking at how 4K teachers build early numeracy skills, with particular attention to English language learners.
+Garret Hall, graduate student in educational psychology, conducted a year-long observational study looking at how 4K teachers build early numeracy skills, with particular attention to English language learners.